allmaps/allmaps/apps/cli/README.md

 Commands that require SVG input only accept one file, commands that require JSON or points input accept multiple files.

 > [!NOTE]
+> In Allmaps, maps can be defined in two ways:
+> - As a **Georeference Annotation**: the official [spec](https://preview.iiif.io/api/georef/extension/georef/) that is part of the IIIF Framework.
+Multiple maps can be defined in an **Annotation Page** (see [spec](https://iiif.io/api/presentation/3.0/#2-resource-type-overview)).
-> The `allmaps parse` and `allmaps generate` commands (see below) parse [Georeference Annotations](https://preview.iiif.io/api/georef/extension/georef/) to and generate them from the data format called a **'Georeferenced Map'**.
-This is the format Allmaps uses internally to describe a map (See [@allmaps/annotation](../../packages/annotation/)).
+> - As a **Georeferenced Map**: the format Allmaps uses internally to describe a map (see [@allmaps/annotation](../../packages/annotation/)).
 >
+> In the CLI (and elsewhere in Allmaps) we often use 'Annotation' to denote either Georeference Annotation or an Annotation Page containing Georeference Annotations.
+>
-> For all CLI commands where the input in one or more Georeference Annotations, the input can also be Georeferenced Maps!
+> For convenience, for all CLI commands where the input in one or more Georeference Annotations, the input can also be Georeferenced Maps, and vice versa!

 Output can be stored by redirecting stdout using: `allmaps annotation generate path/to/my-georeferenced-map.json > my-georeferenced-annotation.json`